Blood Tests are requested for a variety of reasons.

 We would therefore ask that you please consider the above information when reviewing our list of Non-NHS Patient Services Fees.

-Please be aware that should you require a private report/letter, and the fee for this service is £30 or less, you will be asked to settle your account on collection of these items from Reception.
+Please be aware that should you require a private report/letter the fee for this service is £30.
+You will be asked for payment upon requesting these items from Reception.
 Please note we are unable to take debit or credit cards.
+Cheques should be made payable to ‘The Southbroom Surgery’.

 We provide a vigorous health education programme to enable you to live a healthy life.
 Well person checks can be booked with a member of the nurse team and topics covered include smoking, weight reduction, blood pressure and general lifestyle.